grntco/100daysofcode/README.md

 Day 59: Coded through the JS Algorithms and Data Structures course from freeCodeCamp.
 Finished section on object oriented programming and started new section on functional programming.

-Day 60: Coded through the JS Alogorithms and Data Strucutres course from freeCodeCamp.
-Continued section on fucntional programming.
+Day 60: Coded through the JS Algorithms and Data Structures course from freeCodeCamp.
+Continued section on functional programming.
 Happy Thanksgiving.

+Day 61: Coded through the JS Algorithms and Data Structures course from freeCodeCamp.
+Finished section on functional programming and started the next on intermediate algorithm scripting.